 Lower START Upper limit

 limit rating limit

 8 ≤ А ≤ 10

 6 ≤ В < 8

 4 ≤ С < 6

-2 ≤ D < 4
+2 $\leq$ D < 4

-0 ≤ E < 2
+0 VI E < 2

 - 2) Reduction of the investment universe: The initial investment universe is the MSCI ACWI index.
 This universe is reduced by a minimum of 20% by applying the filters below: - a.
 Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - b.
 Negative screening specific to the fund: companies with a global START score of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
 Companies with a START rating of "E" (on a rating scale from "E" to "A") for environmental and social pillars are excluded from the fund's investment universe.
 Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
-Companies with a global MSCI rating of "CCC" or "B" (on a rating scale from "E" to "A") may reenter the fund's investment universe if they have a START rating of C or higher.
+Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Companies with a global MSCI rating of "CCC" or "B" (or a rating scale from "C" to "A") may reenter the fund's investment universe if they have a START rating of C or higher.